oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     <copy>./tls_update_sqlnet_ora.sh</copy>
     ````

 3. This step will stop the Oracle Listener and update the listener.ora to be available for TLS connections on port 1522.
-It will start the Oracle listener and dynamically register the existing CDB and PDBs with it.
+After starting the Oracle LIstener, it will dynamically register the existing CDB and PDBs with it.

     ````
     <copy>./tls_update_listener_ora.sh</copy>